forbesmyester/SyncIt/README.md

 I want to thank Vivek Manoharan for giving me help with this README and my wife Rei Owada for her support.

+## Source Code

+Source code is prepared using [Browserify](http://browserify.org/) which is also compatible with Node.JS.
+There is a UMD bundle in browser-lib.umd.js which can be used with AMD or a vanilla browser (where it will export a global called called SyncItLib.

 ## Dictionary

 Below you will find a dictionary for words used in SyncIt.